 Partner, General Counsel and Chief Compliance Officer, Valinor Management, L.P.

 Owen Schmidt is a Partner, General Counsel and Chief Compliance Officer at Valinor Management.
 Prior to joining Valinor in 2018, Mr. Schmidt was a Partner, General Counsel and Chief Compliance Officer at Falcon Edge Capital.
 Before joining Falcon Edge, Mr. Schmidt worked in the New York and London offices of Schulte Roth & Zabel LLP.
 Mr. Schmidt is admitted to the bar in New York and is a member of the American Bar Association and the New York City Bar Association, where he serves on the Private Investment Funds Committee.
 Mr. Schmidt received his Bachelor of Science in Business Economics and Finance from the University of Arizona in 2004, and his JD from Fordham University School of Law in 2008.

-Privacy, Data and Cybersecurity, Katten Muchin Rosenman LLP
+Partner, Privacy, Data and Cybersecurity, Katten Muchin Rosenman LLP

 The value of data as an asset has increased substantially in today’s global digital economy.
 In the high-stakes environment of global intellectual property and technology services, businesses, consumers and individuals need protection.
 With more than a decade of experience in helping to protect a wide range of businesses — including one of the world’s largest insurance companies — Privacy, Data and Cybersecurity partner Trisha Sircar provides practical guidance and creative solutions regarding global privacy and data security risks and compliance issues.